Baby Proofing Handyman in Queen Creek, AZ

 Is baby proofing necessary if we just watch our kid closely?

 You're going to watch your kid closely.
 That's good parenting.
-But eight-month-olds don't announce their plans.
+Eight-month-olds don't announce their plans.
 They just move fast and don't understand cause and effect.
-A cabinet with drain cleaner shouldn't require "close watching" — it should be locked.
+A cabinet with drain cleaner shouldn't require close watching.
+It should be locked.
 Supervision is one layer.
 Barriers are another.
-Both matter.
+You need both.

 Can we just use cheap outlet covers from the big box stores?